-At a community event I was asked about Microsoft certifications, why so many retired, what is the new direction Microsoft were taking and to be honest, I did not have any good answers to hand or a reference site to point people to.
+At a community event I was asked about Microsoft certifications, why so many have been retired, what is the new direction Microsoft are taking and to be honest, I did not have any good answers to hand or a reference site to point people to.

 Before I tell you more, I’m going to just say no learning system or site is perfect, so don’t shoot me down.
 If there are features of MS Learn that you are not fond of, I respect that.

-Each course has a set of content and is, for the majority of the content all short video around the topic of choice making it extremely consumable for every user.
+Each course has a set of content and is, for the majority of the content, all short videos around the topic of choice making it extremely consumable for every user.

 In addition there is an X-box’esque level of XP to be earned from your activities and the ability to level up;